Kalman Ber

-Rabbi Kalman Meir Ber (קלמן מאיר בר; born 24 December 1957) is the Ashkenazi Chief Rabbi of Israel and President of the Chief Rabbinate Council.
-Previously, he served as the rabbi of Netanya and as the rabbi in Yeshivat Kerem B'Yavneh, among other positions.
+Rabbi Kalman Meir Ber (קלמן מאיר בר; born 24 December 1957 is the Ashkenazi Chief Rabbi of Israel and President of the Chief Rabbinate Council.
+Previously, he served as the rabbi of Netanya and a rabbi in Yeshivat Kerem B'Yavneh, among other positions.

 Biography

 Ber was born in 1957 in the Yad Eliyahu neighborhood of Tel Aviv, Israel.
 He is the son of Miriam Ita, a descendant of Rabbi Akiva Eiger through his grandson Rabbi Leibel Eiger and the Rebbes of Izhbitza-Radzin.

 He studied at the high school yeshiva in Netanya under the leadership of Rabbi Simcha HaCohen Kook.
 After graduating high school, he began studying at the Kerem B'Yavneh Hesder Yeshiva in Yavne.
 He served in the IDF as a soldier in the Nahal Brigade and then spent decades in the reserves.
 During his years at the yeshiva, he studied the writings of Rabbi Kook together with Rabbi Uzi Kalkheim.
 He later studied at the yeshiva's kollel and was ordained to the city rabbinate by the chief rabbis, Rabbi Avraham Shapira and Rabbi Mordechai Eliyahu.

 In 1986, he was appointed by Rabbi Chaim Yaakov Goldvicht to serve as a maggid shiur in yeshiva.
 In addition to his role in the yeshiva, he served as the head of the Midrasha in Kibbutz Hafetz Haim and head of the Talpiot College of Education.
 He served on a rabbinical mission as the head of the Yavne Yeshiva in Antwerp, and as the rabbi of the Mizrahi community "Rabbi Amiel".
 He presented a Torah class on Kol Chai radio and currently presents a weekly Torah class on the Kikar HaShabbat website.